- Home

 Another wonderfully simple online puzzle game is 2048.

 In 2048, you move numbered tiles around a 4×4 grid.
-Tiles with the same number combine with one another and add up when moved into the same space.
+Tiles with the same number combine and add up when arranged into the same space.

-The aim of the game is to combine tiles until you’re left with one that totals 2048, without running out of space as more tiles are continually added to the grid.
+The aim is to combine tiles until you’re left with one that totals 2048, without running out of space as more tiles are continually added to the grid.

-You can play 2048 on the website, or download the free app on Google Play or Apple App Stores using the buttons below.
+You can play 2048 on the official website, or download the free app on Google Play or the App Store using the buttons below.

 3. Words With Friends 2